Lee Snodgrass: 2018 Senate campaign

 Snodgrass also frequently stated that the number one issue for voters she spoke to was health care, with concerns about losing coverage for pre-existing conditions, unaffordable prescription drugs, and expensive insurance plans.
 She pledged that, if elected, she would push the state to accept federal funds for Medicaid expansion as provided for under the Affordable Care Act.
-On other issues, Snodgrass supported increased state funding for public education, infrastructure projects, and financial aide for students of the University of Wisconsin and Wisconsin Technical Colleges.
-Snodgrass also endorsed immediate legalization of medical marijuana with a plan to put full legalization of cannabis to a public referendum in the future.
+On other issues, Snodgrass supported increased state funding for public education, infrastructure projects, and financial aid for students of the University of Wisconsin and Wisconsin Technical Colleges.
+Snodgrass also endorsed immediate legalization of medical marijuana with a plan to put full legalization of cannabis to a public referendum.

-She also criticized Roth over a bill he had authored and then pulled from consideration in the last legislative session.
-The bill would have closed a property tax loophole in the state which allowed businesses to significantly decrease their tax assessment.
-She alleged that he pulled the bill as a bow to lobbying from Wisconsin Manufacturers & Commerce, a major conservative political action committee in the state.
+She also criticized Roth over a bill he had authored and then pulled from consideration during the previous legislative session.
+The bill would have closed a Wisconsin property tax loophole that allowed businesses to significantly decrease their tax assessments.
+Snodgrass alleged that he pulled the bill as a bow to lobbying from Wisconsin Manufacturers & Commerce, a major conservative political action committee in the state.
 She pledged to close the loophole if elected.

 Snodgrass fell 5,000 votes short in the general election, taking roughly 47% of the vote.
-Despite the electoral defeat, she won support from within the Democratic Party and, a few months later, she joined Ben Wikler's slate of candidates seeking to take leadership of the Democratic Party of Wisconsin.
+Despite the electoral defeat, she won support from within the Democratic Party and, a few months later, joined Ben Wikler's slate of candidates seeking to take leadership of the Democratic Party of Wisconsin.
 At the state party convention in June, Wikler's slate won the approval of the party, and Snodgrass became 2nd vice chair of the party for a two-year term.
 Following their election, Snodgrass pledged, "We are going to organize across this state 24/7, 365."

 2020 Assembly campaign

 Also in 2019, Snodgrass was approached by incumbent Appleton state representative Amanda Stuck to discuss her plans for 2020.
 Stuck intended to leave her Assembly seat to run for United States House of Representatives against incumbent Republican Mike Gallagher, and courted Snodgrass as her successor in the Assembly.
 Stuck later said she wanted to be sure that her Assembly seat fell to someone, "who's going to still be here for [her constituents] fighting at the state level."
-So, in July 2019, Stuck announced her campaign for United States Congress, and Snodgrass, only a month after being elected to the state party leadership team, announced she would run for Wisconsin State Assembly in the 57th assembly district.
-Snodgrass did not face an opponent in the Democratic primary, and went on to face Appleton business owner Eric J. Beach in the general election.
+In July 2019, Stuck announced her campaign for United States Congress, and Snodgrass, only a month after being elected to the state party leadership team, announced she would run for Wisconsin State Assembly in the 57th assembly district.
+Snodgrass did not face an opponent in the Democratic primary and went on to face Appleton business owner Eric J. Beach in the general election.
 Snodgrass prevailed in November with 56% of the vote.